Your pet wants you to read our newsletter. (Then give them a treat.)

 Mason jars.
 Tea kettles.
 Tissue boxes.
-Cats love contorting themselves into impossibly small spaces, but present them with a carrier and, Oh hell no. Clearly the self-imposed claustrophobia is on their terms only.
+Cats love contorting themselves into impossibly small spaces, but present them with a carrier and, Oh hell no. Clearly the self-imposed claustrophobia is allowed on their terms only.
 And can you blame them?
 A trip to the vet, especially if in a cab or on the subway, is a bumpy one, rife with strangers’ shrill coos and wet dog noses up close and personal.
 Read on for tips on choosing the best cat carrier for your cat and seven of our top picks.

-Whichever carrier best suits your cat, Marilyn Krieger, a certified cat behaviorist consultant and author of Naughty No More!, recommends leaving it out in your home for at least a week before a vet appointment or travel plans to desensitize your cat to it: “Leave the door open and put a bed or towel inside.
+Speaking of struggles...
+Whichever carrier best suits your cat, Marilyn Krieger, certified cat behaviorist and author of Naughty No More!, recommends leaving it out in your home for at least a week before a vet appointment or travel plans to desensitize your cat to it: “Leave the door open and put a bed or towel inside.
 Play with your cat near it.
 Throw treats and toys inside.
-This will help take away their fear of it.
+This will help take away their fear of it.”

 Btw, our editors (and their pets) picked out these products.
 They’re always in stock at the time we publish, but there’s a chance they’ll sell out.
 If you do buy through our links, we may earn a commission.
 (We’ve got a lot of toys to buy over here, you know?)